Who we are

 Why do we collect personal data?

-The Our Place website provides information and resources to help support better health and wellbeing outcomes for the population and to protect and enhance the environment.
-The site supports the statutory functions of the planning system and community planning outcomes which are in the public interest.
 This means that the legal basis for collecting and using personal data will be that the information is needed for performing a task carried out in the public interest – under the GDPR this is known as Public Task.
 Examples are supporting local development planning, local place planning, and providing information on community right to buy land.

 What data do we collect?